MS Clinical Anatomy: Career, Skills, Scope, Options, Outlook

 Knowledge and Skills Required

 To succeed in an MS in Clinical Anatomy program, students should have a strong foundation in the biological sciences and a good understanding of human anatomy and physiology.
-They should also have strong critical thinking, problem-solving, and communication skills, as these are essential for interpreting and applying knowledge about the human body to real-world situations.
+They should also have strong critical thinking, problem-solving, and communication skills, essential for interpreting and applying knowledge about the human body to real-world situations.

 • Knowledge of the structure and function of the major organ systems of the human body